shengzhang37/SAVE/README.md

 ## Summary of the paper

 Reinforcement learning is a general technique that allows an agent to learn an optimal policy and interact with an environment in sequential decision making problems.
 The goodness of a policy is measured by its value function starting from some initial state.
 The focus of this paper is to construct confidence intervals (CIs) for a policy’s value in infinite horizon settings where the number of decision points diverges to infinity.
-The proposed inference method is generally applicable.
-In particular, we provide inferential tools for
+We provide inferential tools for

 1. the value under a fixed policy in off-policy settings (Section 3.1);
 2. the value under an unknown optimal policy in off-policy settings (Section 3.2);